-In the next five days, low level tropospheric wind convergences from the Gulf of Guinea to northeastern DRC passing through northern Gabon, southern Cameroun, northern Congo and northern DRC, the low level weak convergence in the vicinity of eastern DRC, western Uganda, Rwanda, Burundi and western Tanzania associated with the meridional arm of the ITCZ, the zonal arm of the ITCZ over eastern Angola running across southern DRC to southwestern Tanzania, convergences over central Ethiopia and the mid-latitude trough over South Africa are expected to enhance rainfall in their respective regions.
-Hence, there is a chance of heavy rainfall over Equatorial Guinea, Gabon, Angola, northern Zambia, southern Congo, DRC, Rwanda, Burundi, northern Mozambique, Malawi, southern and western Tanzania, central portion of South Africa, central Ethiopia and Madagascar Island.
+In the next five days, low level tropospheric wind convergences from the Gulf of Guinea to northeastern DRC passing through southern Cameroun and northern DRC, the low level weak convergence in the vicinity of eastern DRC, western Uganda, Rwanda, Burundi and western Tanzania associated with the meridional arm of the ITCZ, the zonal arm of the ITCZ over northeastern Angola running across southern DRC to southwestern Tanzania, convergences over central Ethiopia and the mid-latitude trough over South Africa are expected to enhance rainfall in their respective regions.
+Hence, there is a chance of heavy rainfall over Equatorial Guinea, Gabon, Angola, northwestern Namibia, northern and eastern Zambia, southern Congo, DRC, Rwanda, Burundi, northern Mozambique, Malawi, southern and western Tanzania, southern South Africa, central Ethiopia and Madagascar Island.